matloff/TidyverseSkeptic/README.md

 Seeing a few examples would help them, of course. but it is yet another example of how Tidy causes cognitive overload for learners.

-## Case study:  Tidy obstacles to debugging
+# Tidy obstacles to debugging

 Here is an example from *Text Mining with R*, by Julia Silge of RStudio, and David Robinson.
 It's a great introduction to the